 Randall Reitz PhD, Director of Behavioral Sciences • Dr Reitz is a licensed MFT and an AAMFT Approved Supervisor.
 Prior to his current position he was the executive director of the Collaborative Family Healthcare Association, the executive director of Summit Community Care Clinic, and the Integrated Care Supervisor of Marillac Clinic.
 Dr Reitz completed his doctoral studies at Brigham Young University under Dr Wendy Watson.

 Shannon Keel MD • Dr Keel is a full-spectrum family physician who completed medical school at the University of Colorado and residency in Denver, CO.
 She will supervise the fellow’s experience at the homeless outreach center experience.

 Amy Davis MD • Dr Davis is a full-spectrum family physician who is the Medical Director of our embedded HIV specialty clinic.
-She also practices at the VA in Grand Junction and was previously the Medical Director of Marillac Clinic.
+She previously practiced integrated care at the VA in Grand Junction and was the Medical Director of Marillac Clinic.
 She completed medical school at SUNY Buffalo and residency at Dartmouth.